privacybydesign/irma-frontend-packages/plugins/yivi-web/README.md

 You can set the delay in milliseconds that should be waited before the helper message is shown as fallback.
 This only involves the mobile flow on Android.
-This delay is measured from the point that the user presses the button to open the YIVI app.
+This delay is measured from the point that the user presses the button to open the Yivi app.
 A recommended value here is to double the polling interval.
 Default is `1000` ms.

 ### translations